-With regard to the dimension of dissemination of information related to PIPs, which includes indicators such as type and format of information, consumer profile, safety criteria, response policies and treatment of information and media or channels used, this is an essential aspect that allows us to know the current status and potential for effective communication in this field.
+With regard to the information dissemination dimension linked to the PIPs, which includes indicators such as type and format of information, consumer profile, safety criteria, response policies and information treatment and media or channels used, this is an essential aspect that allows us to know the current status and potential for effective communication in this field.

 According to Magdalinou, et al. (2019), in this context, the benefits generated by the knowledge of PIP products by the key audience are expressed in the opportunity for the community to evaluate the relevance and usefulness of the content disseminated.
-Consequently, the construction of an effective communication model for the dissemination of the PIPs in the

-Department of Loreto requires the development of mechanisms and strategies that allow timely and sufficient attention to each of the elements of communication.
+Consequently, the construction of an effective communication model for the dissemination of the PIPs in the Department of Loreto requires the development of mechanisms and strategies that allow timely and sufficient attention to each of the elements of communication.